 Pranayama is the science of breath control and is an extremely important part of yogic practice.
-Any yoga class that doesn’t include it is not complete.
+Any yoga class that does not include breathing exercises is not complete!
 Let’s explore the technique of Kapalabhati pranayama and its extraordinary benefits.

 “The mind is the king of the senses, but the breath is the king of the mind.”

 What is Kapalabhati Pranayama

 Kapalabhati is a yogic breathing exercise that wonderfully saturates and rejuvenates the entire body with fresh oxygen.
 Like Anuloma Viloma, it usually happens at the beginning of Hatha and Sivananda yoga sessions because it prepares the body to optimally reap the benefits of asanas (yoga poses).
 Moreover, it encourages the flow of prana (vital energy) and lays the groundwork for higher concentration and meditation.

 It is also one of the six purification techniques, or kriyas, that cleanse the body from the inside out.
 Often referred to in yogic texts as ‘lung purification,’ regular practice increases resistance to disease and removes toxins from the system.

 The technique consists of a series of rapid inhalations and exhalations through the nose, creating a sort of “pumping” effect from the abdomen.

 In each exhalation, air is energetically and audibly forced out by sharply contracting the abdominal muscles.
 In each inhalation (which then comes automatically), the muscles relax, allowing an influx of air back into the lungs.

 Start by sitting comfortably in a cross-legged position.
 The spine should be straight and the shoulders relaxed.
 The hands should be in Chin Mudra on the knees.